ElliNet13/minecraft-randomiser/README.md

 This is a set of programs to randomise data about Minecraft.

-Requires Python 3.6+ to run. (~~Experimental compiled builds are avaiable from the releases tab.~~ These are extra broken right now, please use Python to run.)
+Requires Python 3.6+ to run.

-tl;dr just open randomize.bat if you are too lazy to figure out idk
+## `pack_downloader.py`

+This downloads the Minecraft resource and data packs from Minecraft servers.
+Run before other scripts.

+### Usage

+Run `pack_downloader.py -h` to get the program's help and list of options.

+`python3 pack_downloader.py 1.16` - Download the resource pack and data pack for Minecraft 1.16.

 ## `resource_randomiser.py`

 This randomises every single image, sound, shader, and language file of a resource pack and automatically installs it into your resource pack folder.

-~~This has been tested on Minecraft 1.13.2 & 1.14, and likely works on other versions as well due to its safe way of randomising files.~~

-I only tested this once on 1.16-pre7 and I think it should work idk

-**The regular Minecraft resource pack is included by default.
-The images, sounds, and other files included in said resource pack are owned and created by Mojang AB and I take no credit for creating them.**

 ### Usage